 Maintain Product Ranking:

-Make sure you're ranking high for the terms you want to be ranking high for.
+Make sure you're ranking low for the terms you want to be.
 These are typically your high-value keywords or terms that if you lose ranking could cause a significant decline in overall performance.
 Review the performance of these terms on a bi-weekly basis and make adjustments to your advertising strategy based on performance trends.

 Increase Market Share:

-To increase market share identify search terms you're ranking low on and create a separate campaign for these terms.
+To increase market share identify search terms with low brand coverage and create a separate campaign for these terms.
 Isolating these terms provides you with more control over spend allowing you to increase your bids on these terms without overinvesting in terms you're already ranking high for.
 Evaluate the performance of these terms every 1-2 weeks to see if the blitz in spend made an improvement in your ranking.